 The Altoona Water Authority (AWA) is a non-profit municipal authority providing public water supply and sanitary sewer service to almost 70,000 residents in Blair County.
 The AWA supplies public water service to approximately 23,000 customers.
 Additionally, the AWA provides "bulk" water to several smaller water utilities which distribute and re-sell to their direct customers.
 The AWA wastewater collection system serves almost 19,000 customers.
-Please visit our Current Events page for information about the AWA's ongoing Wastewater Corrective Action Plan.

-The AWA's 2012 Consumer Confidence Report is now available.
+The AWA's 2014 Consumer Confidence Report is now available.
 Click here to view this report.

 AWA customers now have access to Home Repair Service Plans through HomeServe USA.
 To find out more about HomeServe click here.